Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

 \end{theorem}

-We next state a more general theorem of which \autoref{theorem:squarefree-discriminant-case} is a consequence: Indeed, note that the tameness of $A[\nu] \to U$ follows from the assumption that $q$ is prime to $6$.
+We next state a more general theorem of which \autoref{theorem:squarefree-discriminant-case} is a consequence, as we next explain: The irreducibility assumption in \autoref{theorem:main-finite-field} holds in the setting of \autoref{theorem:squarefree-discriminant-case} by \cite[Proposition 2.7]{zywina:inverse-orthogonal}.
+The reason we assume $\nu$ is prime to $6q$ is to ensure $A[\nu] \to U$ is tame, which is one of the assumptions of \autoref{theorem:main-finite-field}.
+In particular, we will not need to assume $\nu$ is prime to $6q$ in future results in this introduction.
 The remaining assumptions in \autoref{theorem:main-finite-field} also automatically hold for any nonconstant elliptic curve of squarefree discriminant.
-Use notation as prior to \autoref{theorem:squarefree-discriminant-case}. \begin{theorem} With notation as above, choose an abelian scheme $A$ so that
+For the next theorem, we use notation as defined prior to \autoref{theorem:squarefree-discriminant-case}. \begin{theorem} With notation as above, choose an abelian scheme $A$ so that